+perational continued

+Risk & Impact Project Delivery

+The Risk of the non delivery of strategic projects due to not being successful in energy auctions, not obtaining corporate PPA's, planning permission failures, grid availability, ineffective project management, return expectations, all resulting in the non delivery of strategic projects across all businesses and significant future financial loss to the Bord na Móna Group.

+Risk Climate Mitigating Actions

+The Group has developed strong expertise in all aspects of project management with experienced planners, engineers, solicitors, accountants etc all working together in cross functional teams delivering strategic projects.
+The Group has recruited expertise that it did not have available and places all staff on detailed training programs.
+In certain new technology areas it has formed Joint Ventures as a means of reducing risk and obtaining expertise and resources.

-Risk & Impact Risk Climate Mitigating Actions Operational continued Pandemic The risk of the impact of a pandemic on our businesses as a result of significant supply chain disruption, sickness/death of employees, loss of business, recession etc. The long-term economic impact of these type of events can be uncertain but there is a risk that they can lead to significant financial loss and adverse future implications for the Group. \rightarrow \tag{1.5cm} A cross functional management group was established to deal with all the issues associated with pandemics.
-Additional investment has taken place in our IT capability to enable most management and administrative staff to operate from home.
-This has proven very successful over the past three years.
-Protective equipment is in stock for staff in various businesses.
-Some operational equipment has been modified and additional resources deployed to ensure that work practices are safe.
-The Group is operating a hybrid working model with most staff combining working from home and the office.
-Retaining and Attracting Staff The risk of the Group failing to retain, attract and develop the skills, talent and resources required to deliver its business plans, leading to a significant loss of knowledge and potentially gaps in the skill sets required for delivering the Group strategy, all impacting on the attainment of strategic goals. <> The Group maintains a strong focus on this area and has structured succession planning programs in place along with management development programs.
-A graduate recruitment programme, has beer in place over the past few years.
+Retaining and Attracting Staff

+The risk of the Group failing to retain, attract and develop the skills, talent and resources required to deliver its business plans, leading to a significant loss of knowledge and potentially gaps in the skill sets required for delivering the Group strategy, all impacting on the attainment of strategic goals.

+The Group maintains a strong focus on this area and has structured succession planning programs in place along with management development programs.
+A graduate recruitment programme has been in place over the past few years.

 We are committed to providing quality employment opportunities and are investing in management development programs aimed at achieving greater diversity in senior positions throughout the Group.

+Diversification

-Diversification The risk of the Group failing to develop alternate businesses and new income streams which it requires to replace its traditional businesses and provide a more diversified portfolio.
-This could be due to a lack of management focus, lack of human and financial capital and missed opportunities all leading to a decline in the Group's scale, significantly reduced employment levels and financial loss. ^ A detailed strategy has been approved by the Board for expanding further the new business areas across the Bord na Móna Group.
-The Group has put in place dedicated teams for business development across its growth businesses which are Recycling and Renewable Energy.
+The risk of the Group failing to develop alternate businesses and new income streams which it requires to replace its traditional businesses and provide a more diversified portfolio.

+This could be due to a lack of management focus, lack of human and financial capital and missed opportunities all leading to a decline in the Group's scale, significantly reduced employment levels and financial loss.

+A detailed strategy has been approved by the Board for expanding further the new business areas across the Bord na Móna Group.
+The Group has put in place dedicated teams for business development in particular across its growth business which is Renewable Energy.
 These cross functional teams incorporate engineering, finance, legal and project management.
-Significant financial capital has been committed to the further development of these existing businesses.
+Significant financial capital has been committed to the further development of the Renewable Energy business.
 The Group looks at joint ventures also, as a means to bring in external expertise and sharing risk.

-Availability of Key Assets The risk of a failure of critical plant and machinery leading to significant financial loss to the Group.
+Availability of Key Assets

+The risk of a failure of critical plant and machinery leading to significant financial loss to the Group.

 Bord na Móna has several key assets that generate significant cash flows for the Group.
 It is imperative that these assets are protected and managed in a professional manner.
-The Group has put in place extensive maintenance programs with professionally qualified staff, it has a spare parts policy which ensures that spares are available for most key components.
-It also protects the assets and cashflows will property and business interruption insurance for all key assets.
+The Group has put in place extensive maintenance programs with professionally qualified staff and it has a spare parts policy which ensures that spares are available for most key components.
+It also protects the assets and cashflows with property and business interruption insurance for all key assets.

+Risk & Impact

+Regulatory The risk of a